RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. Extreme Gradient Boosting is a boosted group of decision trees
 2. New trees are made to correct the errors of previous trees, thus minimizing the loss everytime.
 It used gradient descent to do so
-3. Currently the fastest algo in themarket, also winning many kaggle competetions
+3. Currently the fastest algo in the market, also winning many kaggle competetions
 4. Can be used for classification and regression (for predicting numerical values using regresion trees)
 5. Data format supported -
    1. XGBoost is originally opensource and AWS just inhereted it,